Lamampis/dotfiles/README.md

 Dunst

 ### Misc software that I use:
-mpv, maim, MuPDF, nemo, wf-recorder, grim+slurp, Obsidian, LibreOffice
+mpv, maim, MuPDF, nemo, wf-recorder, grim+slurp, Obsidian, LibreOffice, tlp, doas, imv

 ### Contact Info:
 Do message me if you have any questions/request regarding my dotfiles.